danielawde9/MingoARClassroom/README.md

 # Mingo AR Classroom

 Mingo AR Classroom is an AR educational app inspired by Kahoot, designed to gamify the learning experience for students and teachers.
-It combines the power of AR with engaging gameplay to create an immersive and interactive learning environment.
+It combines the power of AR with engaging gameplay to create an immersive and interactive learning environment

 ## Features